Getty Images

 Do you feel like we're making progress toward high-level executives -- like those without security backgrounds -- prioritizing secure software development over short-term shareholder gains?

 Stamos: Between SEC rules, lawsuits and big attacks, boards have understood that they have a direct security responsibility.
 The problem is they don't know how to manage it yet.
 They're slowly moving into a model where they have the structures and people necessary to actually understand and manage their security teams.
-I think for boards, the critical things are, one, you should have a technical risk committee that is separate from the audit committee.
+For boards, the critical things are, one, you should have a technical risk committee that is separate from the audit committee.
 Auditing -- people looking to see whether money has been stolen and whether the accounting makes sense -- is totally different from helping manage a team that understands all the adversarial risk issues and deals with them.

 And two, have a technologist on your board.
 A couple of boards have started this, but they're moving slowly.
 Tech execs always want CEOs, chief marketing officers, and people who really bring value to the flashy moneymaking side.
 But having at least one person who can sit there and watch the CISO give their 80-slide presentation and know whether they're being [misled] or not is critical.